-Summary: Citicoline or CDP-choline is a safe, potent, and extremely well-tolerated nootropic.
-Enhances memory and protects the brain on its own.
+Citicoline (also known as CDP-choline) is a safe, potent, and extremely well-tolerated nootropic.
+It enhances memory and protects the brain serving as a neuroprotectant.
 In combination with other supplements, it works as a powerful potentiator, especially racetams.

 - 3 Mechanism of Action